Home > Programs > Business and Criminal Justice > Emergency Services & Safety Management

 Admission to the Emergency Systems and Safety Management program requires:

-The Emergency Services and Safety Management program is accredited by the California Commission on Peace Officer Standards and Training (POST) and the Bureau of Security and Investigative Service (BSIS).
+SJVC’s Emergency Services and Safety Management program is certified by the Bureau of Security and Investigative Services (BSIS) to provide instruction.

 1601 Alhambra Blvd.